Definition of PostgreSQL Notify

 Below is the working of PostgreSQL notify.

-- Channel name and payload string is important in PostgreSQL to notify to send a signal between servers to server.
+- Channel name and payload string are important in PostgreSQL to notify to send a signal between servers to server.

-- The payload is important to communication between multiple servers.
+- The payload is important for communication between multiple servers.
 The default configuration value of payload is less than 8000 bytes in PostgreSQL notify.

-- The notification event includes the channel name of the notification, payload string and notification session servers PID.
+- The notification event includes the channel name of the notification, payload string, and notification session server PID.

 - The below image shows the event’s message received from the notify channel.